-If you’re anything like me and GG, and the large majority of the world for that, then the last few weeks you have undoubtedly been overindulging.
+If you’re anything like Eric and me, and the large majority of the world for that, then the last few weeks you have undoubtedly been overindulging.
 For some of us, it was really just a few sweets here or there … maybe a few extra cocktails, a little brie … and for some of us, the over indulgences were scattered throughout the past month so really, they weren’t all “that bad.”
 BUT, for others it all started with Halloween.
 The peanut butter cups.
 The caramel apples.
 And don’t even get me started on the damn Almond Joys.
 SIDEBAR: What kind of candy do you buy for trick or treaters?
 Do you buy your favorites?
 Me, I buy all the stuff I don’t like because the thought of having Almond Joys in the house makes me shiver.
 Like for real.
 Just the thought of one makes me begin to salivate.

 Anyway, back on topic here … now that the holiday season is over, it’s the perfect time to get your shit together, get your wig on straight, get your ass back in gear—and this vegetable soup is the perfect way to kick start your “getting your shit together” January.
 In all honesty, I was in more of a mood for caramelized onions, mushrooms, some hard-rind cheese … red wine … french bread from the bakery down the street.
 Yea.
 BUT.